Alexmac22347/file-sync/README.md

     or PC, this will copy them over

 TODO:
-- The following untracked files have been found in:
-- The following files have been removed from:
 - allow window resizing
 - prompt user for paths when new config is created